MakingSense/mean-seed/README.md

-MEAN-seed
+MEANP-seed
 ================

-A bootstrapper Angular application that uses Express, Passport, MongoDB.
+A bootstrapper application that uses Mongo, Express, Angular, Node, Passport.

 ### Setup
 Run `npm install`, followed by `bower install` to grab the dependencies.